LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+#### versionn 2.66.1
+*Release*: 25 August 2021
+* Issue 43782: Omnibox - Filtering on a field pulled into a lookup shows lookup field instead of the pulled in field

 #### versionn 2.66.0
 *Release*: 23 August 2021
 * Issue 43693: Indicate the depth of the lineage graphs and grids